elrxii/PowerOn/README.md

 # PowerOn
-This repository uses the PowerOn programming language used on the platform Episys by Symitar.
+Repository that uses the PowerOn programming language used on the Episys platform by Symitar.